 A: Daniel Kahneman’s “Thinking Fast and Slow.”
 It’s not even a close call; there’s nothing else like it.

-For more of Maria’s insights into the decision-making lessons to be learned from poker and the opportunity to ask her your questions, remember to sign up for the Illumination Summit.
+For more of Maria’s insights into the decision-making lessons to be learned from poker be sure to check out her session at the Illumination Summit.